BaseMax/PromisesAsynchronousJS/README.md

 ### What is Await?

-The await operator is used to wait for a Promise .
-It can only be used inside an async function within regular JavaScript code; however it can be used on its own with JavaScript modules.3 days ago
+The await operator is used to wait for a Promise.
+It can only be used inside an async function within regular JavaScript code; however it can be used on its own with JavaScript modules.

 ### What is Async?